-17 Data Analytics Books You Should Read in 2022
+17 Data Analytics Books You Should Read

 There’s never been a better time to learn data analytics and enter the growing field.
 Industry leaders like IBM predict the number of open roles will increase from 364,000 to 2.7 million this year, and by 2028, job opportunities in data are expected to increase by 16 percent, according to the U.S. Bureau of Labor Statistics.

 It’s clear the job landscape for data professionals is expanding, with a wide range of opportunities in a variety of industries.
 When preparing for a career in data analytics, the volume of information to master can be very overwhelming.

 To help you get started, we have put together a list of 17 must-read data analytics books covering machine learning, big data, artificial intelligence, data science, Python, business intelligence, deep learning, forecasting and more.
 These books will help any reader understand the power of data and how to leverage it.

 1) The Hundred-Page Machine Learning Book

 Written by an expert in machine learning holding a Ph.D. in artificial intelligence and almost two decades of hands-on industry experience in computer science, this compact book is unique in many aspects.
 It can be read in only a few hours, but it offers a wealth of information without sacrificing quality information.
 Readers will enjoy an easy-to-understand piece that squeezes in a wide range of machine learning topics in a systematic way without shying away from the mathematics side of the industry.

 2) Too Big to Ignore: The Business Case for Big Data

 By Phil Simon